Huzaifa-001/Arbitrage-Bot-Development-/README.md

 Sells at the higher-priced one.
 Logs and reports the trade outcome.

-🧪 Future Enhancements
+🧪 Future Enhancements:
 ✅ Add support for futures and perpetual contracts
 ✅ Integrate Telegram/Discord alerts
 ✅ Implement AI-based profit prediction
 ✅ Add dashboard for monitoring trades in real time

-🧑‍💻 Author
+🧑‍💻 Author:
 Huzaifa Farooqui
 Full Stack & Blockchain Developer
 🌐 GitHub Profile

-⚠️ Disclaimer
+⚠️ Disclaimer:
 This project is for educational and research purposes only.
 Cryptocurrency trading involves significant financial risk.
 Use this bot responsibly and at your own discretion.